jk-github/asennawordpress/README.md

 sudo service apache2 reload

-Then you can enter your details and start using wordpress.
+Then you can enter your  at http://localhost details and start using wordpress.